 - Voice members would be able to be sanctioned or removed for serious misconduct.

-F. Will work alongside existing organisations and traditional structures
+The Voice will work alongside existing organisations and traditional structures

 - The Voice would respect the work of existing organisations.

-G. Will not have a program delivery function
+The Voice will not have a program delivery function

-H. Will not have a veto power
+The Voice will not have a veto power